The Wise Mind

 "I've been reading through a bunch of helpful and informative resource guides that our Head of Wellbeing, Dr Josh Symes, shared with our team this week.
 As a new father (my son is 15 months old at the time of writing this), I am fortunate to be 'learning on the job' (literally and metaphorically) when it comes to parenting, family wellness and wellbeing.
 I plan to on-share some of the resources I'm reviewing, and today want to highlight a document sourced from TherapistAid.com, called The Wise Mind." - Dane Sharp (CMO & Community Admin)

-Your mind has three states: The reasonable mind, the emotional mind, and the wise mind.
+There are three states of mind: The reasonable mind, the emotional mind, and the wise mind.
 Everyone possesses each of these states, but most people gravitate toward a specific one most of the time.

 The wise mind refers to a balance between the reasonable and emotional halves.
 They are able to recognize and respect their feelings, while responding to them in a rational manner.